-These are Buddhānussati (Recollection of the Buddha), Metta Bhāvanā (meditation on goodwill/loving kindness/ loving friendliness).
-Asubha Bhāvanā (meditation on the repulsiveness of the body) and Maraṇānussati (mindfulness on death).
+These are Buddhānussati (Recollection of the Buddha), Metta Bhāvanā (meditation on goodwill/loving kindness/ loving (meditation Bhāvanā friendliness).
+Asubha on the repulsiveness of the body) and Maranānussati (mindfulness on death).
 These contemplations are called caturārakkha dhamma, the four protective dhammas.
-With the regular practices can protect someone from fear, dangers, unwholesome mental states, and living a heedful life.
+With the regular protect someone from dangers. practices can fear. unwholesome mental states, and living a heedful life.